The Story of the Moving Image - vintage cameras on tripods (credit: Adam Gibson)

 Costumes from The Dressmaker (2015)

 Jocelyn Moorhouse’s award-winning 2015 film, starring Kate Winslet and Sarah Snook, follows Tilly Dunnage (Winslet) as she returns to her remote hometown of Dungatar.
 Faced with hostility from the townsfolk, Tilly regains respect and power by transforming the women with her masterful dressmaking skills.
-Created in consultation with The Dressmaker’s producer Sue Maslin, this display will feature costumes designed by Marion Boyce and Margot Wilson, original design sketches and fabric swatches, accessories, photographs and clips from the film.
+Created in consultation with The Dressmaker’s producer Sue Maslin, this display features costumes designed by Marion Boyce and Margot Wilson, original design sketches and fabric swatches, accessories, photographs and clips from the film.

 Two young outback policemen, a woman of Asian descent and a man of Australian Aboriginal descent, stand in the foreground of the frame and look off into the distance.